logicalcyber/dell-xps-15-7590-dual-boot-arch-linux/Readme.md

 For additional information you may read more [from Microsoft](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-device-encryption-overview-windows-10).

 **Step 2**
-Shrink the C drive to make space for Arch Linux.
-You can follow the steps in [this guide](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/shrink-a-basic-volume).
-As an example, viewing in "Disk Management" my partitions looked like this before installation:
+Shrink the OS partition (usually C:\ drive) to make space for Manjaro Linux by following [this guide](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/shrink-a-basic-volume).

-* EFI -> 680mb
-* OS Windows -> 935gb
-* Winretools -> 990mb
-* Recovery Image -> 15gb
-* Dell Support -> 1.3gb

-I resized my OS Windows partition with 500,000 bytes, which leaves 447 GB for Windows and 488 GB for Manjaro.

 **Step 3**
-Turn off the Fast Start-Up by [following this guide](https://www.windowscentral.com/how-disable-windows-10-fast-startup).
+Turn off Fast Start-Up by [following this guide](https://www.windowscentral.com/how-disable-windows-10-fast-startup).

 **Step 4**
-Change Windows to use UTC time [following this guide](https://wiki.archlinux.org/index.php/System_time#UTC_in_Windows).
+Change Windows to use UTC time by [following this guide](https://wiki.archlinux.org/index.php/System_time#UTC_in_Windows).

 **Step 5**
 Turn off UEFI secure boot and change "Fastboot" to "Thorough".
 While booting your machine press `F2` when you see the Dell logo.
 When the BIOS loads up select "Secure Boot" -> "Secure Boot Enable" and deslect the box on that screen.
 Then select "POST Behaviour" -> "Fastboot" and change from "Minimal" to "Thorough".